numpy/numpy/doc/neps/nep-0013-ufunc-overrides.rst

 .. _neps.ufunc-overrides.list-of-operators:

-List of operators and NumPy ufuncs
+List of operators and NumPy Ufuncs
 ----------------------------------

 Here is a full list of Python binary operators and the corresponding NumPy